Aldwinny/nana-alert/README.md

 I'm Aldwin Dennis Reyes, an aspiring mobile developer.
 Check me out on my website [here!](https://aldwinny.github.io)

+This Mobile Application is built as a requirement in the completion of our course Mobile Development Integration.

 ## 💻 Technologies

 Primarily built with Flutter and Firebase, this mobile application also uses a variety of packages through pub.